RavenDB

-RavenDB is an open-source document-oriented database written in C#, developed by Hibernating Rhinos Ltd. It is cross-platform, supported on Windows, Linux, and Mac OS.
-RavenDB stores data as JSON documents and can be deployed in distributed clusters with master-master replication.
+RavenDB is an open-source document-oriented database written in C#, developed by RavenDB Ltd. It's built on top of the custom Voron storage engine and supports ACID transactions.
+RavenDB uses a SQL-like query language, (RQL), and includes native features for handling time series, graph querying, and full-text search.
+It is cross-platform, supported on Windows, Linux, Mac OS, AWS, Azure, and GCP and can be deployed on cloud, on-prem, and the edge, including constrained environments such as Raspberry Pi Zero.
+RavenDB can be deployed in distributed clusters with master-master replication.